[ Individual Essentials

 This is a comprehensive kit with the latest Raspberry Pi, official power supply (UK only), SD card ready to go, a practical case, solid keyboard, mouse, HDMI and ethernet cables.
 Personally I prefer the Pimoroni Coupé case but the keyboard is a bit better in this kit.

-This kit is a bit less “wacky” and looks more serious than the Pimoroni kit, and it doesn’t come with a printed guide.
+This kit is a bit less “wacky” and looks more serious than the Pimoroni kit, and it doesn’t come with a printed guide nor any addons such as the Blinkt.
 You can download the PDF of The Mag Pi’s “Getting Started Guide” here.

 Kits Without Keyboards, Mice or HDMI Cables